nicm42/100-days-of-code/log.md

 Thoughts: I came up with two different ways of doing it - now I've looked at others solutions I see how I could have made the first way shorter and more efficient without having to completely rewrite it.

 Link to work: https://www.codewars.com/users/nicm42/completed

+Day 72: 22nd June 2019
+Progress: Created my first React app!

+Thoughts: Although it's quite simple, it got more complicated than I initially thought.
+But I have now understood it all better, which was the whole point of creating it in the first place.

+Link to work: https://github.com/nicm42/red-button and https://codepen.io/nicm42/pen/zVZVvL